askui/askui/docs/docs/general/02-Getting Started/getting-started.md

 npm i -D jest
 ```

 We are going to use [TypeScript](https://www.typescriptlang.org/) for writing the test instead of plain JavaScript.
-Run the following command to install Typescript, TS-Node for using Typescript together with Node.js and the types of Jasmine and Node.js.
+Run the following command to install Typescript, TS-Node for using Typescript together with Node.js and the types of Jest and Node.js.

 ```shell
 npm i -D @types/jest ts-jest